hieuhoang018/hieuhoang018/README.md

 👋 Hi there!
 I'm Hieu Hoang, a sophomore at Tampere University, Finland, pursuing a Bachelor's in Computing and Electrical Engineering.
 Welcome to my GitHub!

 ## About Me
 🚀 Enthusiastic about software and system engineering, I focus on programming in Python, C++, Java, JavaScript and SQL.
-My passion extends to

 ## Skills
 🖥️ Proficient in Python, C++, Java, JavaScript and SQL.

-💽 Experienced in

-🌐 Currently exploring AWS and Azure for cloud computing.
+🌐 Currently exploring Signal Processing and Machine Learning.

 ## Current Focus
 📚 Dedicated to advancing skills in Fullstack Development and Software Engineering, staying updated on the latest technologies.